-In swimming Competitions the athlete must wear only one (1) swimsuit in one (1) or two (2) pieces.
+Athletes must wear only one (1) swimsuit in one (1) or two (2) pieces.
 No additional items, like arm bands or leg bands shall be regarded as parts of a swimsuit.

-Swimsuits for men shall not extend above the navel or below the knee, and for women shall not cover the neck, extend past the shoulder, nor shall extend below the knee.
-See also Rule 10.15.2.
+Swimsuits for men shall not extend above the navel nor below the knee, and for women shall not cover the neck, extend past the shoulder, nor shall extend below the knee.
+See also Rule 10.16.2.
 All swimsuits shall be made from textile materials.

 Rankings